 Say you’ve always dreamt about putting a linear gas fireplace against a vacant living room wall in your home.
 You can close your eyes and envision this elegant wall of flame, with perhaps, a modern trimless finish and a custom mantel above.

 However, it’s an interior wall and there’s a bathroom behind it, a bedroom above it, and no way to run the venting for a direct vent fireplace that will conform to the manufacturer’s standards.
 What do you do?
 Abandon your dream?
 Of course not!
 You could consider installing a ventless gas fireplace instead.

 Much of the debate centers on indoor air quality in residential homes.
-Vent free detractors point primarily to the issue of excess humidity produced by water vapor – a natural byproduct of gas combustion – in the indoor environment.
+Ventless detractors point primarily to the issue of excess humidity produced by water vapor – a natural byproduct of gas combustion – in the indoor environment.
 As homes have become more insulated and “tighter,” they point out, the lack of air exchange traps vapor and leads to air quality issues and potentially excess moisture.
-Other combustion byproducts are carbon monoxide, carbon dioxide and nitrogen dioxide.
+Other combustion byproducts are carbon monoxide, carbon dioxide, and nitrogen dioxide.